 None of my relationships are detrimental.
 I’m not jealous, and I don’t fight with others while also saying that I love him/her.
 We can use these examples as the other end of the spectrum.
-I feel as though this article will help with those who identify as toxic.
-These people don’t have a healthy relationship with themselves.
+I feel as though this article will help those who identify as toxic.
+These people don’t have a healthy relationships with themselves.
 They don’t know their true self and look outward for validation.

 This is why relationships are important.
-They allow you to see things in yourself you’d probably wouldn’t see if you were single.
+They allow you to see things in yourself you’d probably see if you were single.
 Think about any situation you’ve been in the past.
 You get with a significant other.
 It’s all roses for a bit because you two are in love.
 All of a sudden, there’s a bunch of hatred and arguing.
 He/she then leaves you.

 If you truly listen to the relationship, you’d realize that you’re a selfish person.
 Relationships are built on sharing.
 When conflict arises, you must put pride aside and come up with a way to resolve the conflict.
 If you’re not willing to make a compromise, it’s easy to say you’re not happy.
-Instead of finding happiness in the relationship, you should find it form within.
+Instead of finding happiness in the relationship, you should find it from within.

 Finding Love from Within

-The health of a relationship is determined on where the individuals find happiness.
+The health of a relationship is determined by where the individuals find happiness.
 Some people use the relationship as a barometer of being happy.
 Some people say, “I won’t be happy until I find my soulmate.”
 If a person seeks another person to “complete” them, trouble ensues because there’s an unfair expectation on the other party.
 It is no one’s job, but your own to make you happy.